Healthy Homes Assessment Silverstream

 Silverstream Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is compulsory to all Silverstream and New Zealand rental houses where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is a requirement in all Silverstream and New Zealand rental houses where it’s reasonably practicable to install.

-• Landlords and property managers must keep records to demonstrate conformance with each Healthy Homes Standards that apply or will be applicable to an apartment rental.
+• Landlords and property managers must keep records of their conformance with the Healthy Homes Standards that apply or will be applicable to the rental property.

-• Property managers and private landlords must ensure that their rental properties are in compliance in accordance with Healthy Homes Standard within 90 days of a new, renewed , or altered Tenancy.
+• Property managers and private landlords are required to ensure their rental properties conform in accordance with Healthy Homes Standards within 90 days of a newly renewed, extended or changed tenancy.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) must adhere to the Healthy Homes Standard regardless of the time the tenancy began.
+• All boarding households (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) are required to comply with Healthy Homes Standard regardless of when the tenancy began.

-• All homes which are rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All houses rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes